Bulldog noses in Australia

 Power Rail (GM and S Class)

-In August 2004 Power Rail (Goulburn, NSW) bought GM19 (still in AN green GNR livery) and S312 (now in a black undercoat livery) from the now defunct West Coast Railway.
-Both locomotives were spare part donors and have been transfered by truck to Goulburn in December 2004.
-Both are under overhaul at Goulburn at the moment.
-Power Rail also owns bulldog nose 42101 (in NSWGR livery), which also should receive an overhaul.
-S312 was planned to be finished first in around March 2007 with 42101 about 2 months later and GM19 around August 2007, but all three locomotives are still inactive.
+In August 2004 Power Rail (Goulburn, NSW) bought GM19 (still in AN green livery) and S312 (operational; in a black with white and yellow stripes livery) from the now defunct West Coast Railway.
+Both locomotives were spare part donors.
+GM19 is waiting for an overhaul at Goulburn at the moment.
+At Goulburn also privately owned (James Gray) bulldog nose 42101 (in NSWGR livery) is present, which received an overhaul in the end of 2014.
 These units are to be leased to other operators.
-Also the livery chosen for these units is very similar to the original NSW Indian red livery but with more yellow.

 Southern Shorthaul Railroad (SSR) bought S317 from Great Northern Railway Services in December 2003.
 It has been overhauled at the SSR Bendigo work shop for frame repairs.
-S317 sports the SSR yellow with black stripe livery.
-SSR also leases GM10, GM22, GM27 and B61 from CFCLA which all have the SSR house style of yellow with black stripe.
-S300 is also leased by SSR from CFCLA, but this locomotive sports CFCLA's own blue and silver livery.
-S311 followed in CFCLA livery in September 2007.
+S317 sports an SSR black with yellow and white stripe livery as opposed to the standard SSR livery yellow with black stripe.
+Also SSR GM27 carries this livery.
+SSR also owns ex-CFCLA GM10, GM22, B61, B65 and S302.
+GM10 and GM22 carry the SSR house style of yellow with black stripe.
+B61 is in a special silver Streamliners 2016 livery and B65 got a red with yellow livery with silver lines as advertisement for Auscision Models.
+S302 still has the orange/grey El Zorro livery.

-By the way, SSR has taken over the Bendigo Workshops from GNR.
+By the way, SSR has taken over the Bendigo Workshop from GNR and the Parks workshop from Greentrains.

 V/Line Passenger (A Class)

 V/Line Passenger is owned by the State of Victoria.
-It owns the following four bulldog nose A Class locomotives: VLP A60, A62, A66 and A70.
-All four locomotives have been painted in the blue/red V/Line Passenger livery.
+It owns two bulldog nose A Class locomotives: VLP A66 and A70.
+A70 has been painted in the blue/red V/Line Passenger livery and is not operational.
+The A66 wears a new red/yellow with white stripe V/Line livery and is sparsely used for equipment moves.

 V/Line A 70 in Cribb Point on 1 January 2001